How to buy and short Alphawave shares

-Alphawave, a Canadian firm that specialises in semiconductors, is set to list on the London Stock Exchange (LSE).
-Discover how to buy and short Alphawave shares once the company goes public.
+Alphawave, a Canadian firm that specialises in semiconductors, is listed on the London Stock Exchange (LSE).
+Discover how to buy and short Alphawave shares.

 What's on this page?

 How to trade Alphawave shares

 You can trade Alphawave shares with us, using leveraged derivatives such as CFDs to go long or short on the Alphawave share price.
 When trading, you’ll open a position without owning the underlying shares.
 You can:

 - ‘Buy’ (or go long) if you think that the Alphawave share price will rise

 - ‘Sell’ (or go short) if you think that the Alphawave share price will fall

 It’s important to remember that trading on leverage can increase both your profits and losses – so managing your risk is vital.

 Find out more about how leverage impacts your trading

 How to invest in Alphawave shares